dianfajar/danaoira.github.io/_posts/2017-06-06-drawing-a-bunny-with-svg.md

 comments: true
 ---

-**Info:** This post is part of [Data Visualization with D3.js - Week 1](https://danaoira.github.io/data-visualization-with-d3js-week-1/)
+**Info:** This post is part of [Data Visualization with D3.js - Week 1](/data-visualization-with-d3js-week-1/) {: .notice_info}

-{: .notice_info}
+I had extra time before class ended, so I wanted to challenge myself by making a bunny smiley!

+# Generating SVG Curves

 [![05a]](https://codepen.io/anthonydugois/pen/mewdyZ)

 [Site](https://codepen.io/anthonydugois/pen/mewdyZ)

-I had extra time before class ended, so I wanted to challenge myself by making a bunny smiley!

 This was what I was able to finish by the end of class: